Broadband | Fix Wi-Fi

 • Best for Fibre and HFC broadband customers as 5GHz takes advantage of faster broadband speeds.

-• Check your router or access point for MAC address filtering.
-The person configuring the router or access point may have set it up in such a way that only certain device MAC Addresses (Media Access Control numbers) can connect to the Internet.
+• Check that your router or access point for MAC address filtering.
+The person configuring the router or access point may have set it up in such a way that only certain device MAC Addresses (Media Access Control numbers) can connect to the internet.
 Some companies use this strategy to prevent unauthorised access to their network.
-Some parents use this feature as a form of parental control.
+Some parents use might MAC address filtering as a form of parental control.

 • Try using a different DNS server.
 You may need to set your DNS server settings manually.
-There are too many devices and operating systems out there for me to go into detail on how to do this here but Google is your friend.
+There are too many devices and operating systems out there to provide details on how to do this, but Google is your friend.

 Back to top